bids-standard/bids-matlab/CONTRIBUTING.md

 distributed working.

-We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but the BIDS-matlab maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!
+We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but the BIDS-MATLAB maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!

 In order to contribute via GitHub you'll need to set up a free account and sign